jsliang/eqHeight.coffee/README.md

 </script>
 ```

-You can use
+You can also use
 ```javascript
 $(".row").eqHeight();
 ```
 in this case because &lt;div class="column"&gt; elements are top level children of &lt;div class="row"&gt; elements.

-You can also use it with existing responsive grid systems that have similar structure.
+You can use eqHeight with existing responsive grid systems that have similar structures.
 We'll demonstrate some of them here.

 #### Using Twitter Bootstrap